Furikuda/bork/docs/deployment/image-backup.rst

 Backing up entire disk images
 =============================

-Backing up disk images can still be efficient with Borg because its `deduplication`_ technique makes sure only the modified parts of the file are stored.
-Borg also has optional simple sparse file support for extract.
+Backing up disk images can still be efficient with Bork because its `deduplication`_ technique makes sure only the modified parts of the file are stored.
+Bork also has optional simple sparse file support for extract.

 Decreasing the size of image backups